Jamie Chung: Acting

 Chung gained her first major feature film role in the 2012 film Premium Rush, directed by David Koepp.
 That same year, she starred as the lead in the independent film Eden, in which she played a Korean American girl abducted and coerced into prostitution by American human traffickers.
 Since 2012, she has appeared in the recurring role of Mulan in the television series Once Upon a Time.

-In 2014, Chung co-starred in Sin City: A Dame to Kill For, which was released that August.
+In 2014, Chung co-starred in Sin City: A Dame to Kill For, which was released that August, as Miho, a role that was played by Devon Aoki in the original Sin City.
 That October saw the release of the animated Disney film Big Hero 6, in which she provided the voice of GoGo Tomago.
 Big Hero 6 won the Academy Award for Best Animated Feature.
 She reprised the role in Disney XD's 2017 series Big Hero 6: The Series and in Kingdom Hearts III (2019).

 Chung and her then-fiancé, Bryan Greenberg, co-starred in the film Already Tomorrow in Hong Kong, which was released in February 2015.

 In March 2016, Chung was cast as attorney Lana Harris in the one-hour legal drama Miranda's Rights, but the series was not picked up by NBC after the pilot episode.

 Chung was cast as Blink in the Fox superhero series The Gifted, which debuted in October 2017.
 She plays a younger version of the character played by Fan Bingbing in the 2014 feature film X-Men: Days of Future Past.

 In August 2020, Chung appeared in the HBO series Lovecraft Country.
 She plays the recurring character Ji-Ah, a young nurse living in Daegu during the Korean War who falls in love with American soldier Atticus Freeman (Jonathan Majors).
 The series' sixth episode centers on Ji-Ah and garnered critical acclaim.
 Chung stated that this was her most challenging role to date.
 She added that her experience on the series inspired her to pitch her own show, which sold.

 In 2023, Chung voiced Vax, a freedom fighter and recurring character in My Dad the Bounty Hunter.